-Composition of the Audit Committee in 2017
+Composition of the Audit Committee

-MFC's Audit Committee was composed of the following members in 2017: Sheila Fraser (Chair of the Audit Committee), Susan Dabarno, Luther Helms, Thomas Jenkins, John Palmer and Andrea Rosen.
+MFC's Audit Committee was composed of the following members as at December 31, 2018: Sheila Fraser (Chair of the Audit Committee), Rona Ambrose, Joseph Caron, Luther Helms, John Palmer and Andrea Rosen.
 The Board has reviewed the committee membership and determined that all members are financially literate as required by the NYSE Listed Company Manual and the applicable instruments of the Canadian Securities Administrators.
 All committee members are independent, pursuant to applicable regulatory and stock exchange requirements.
-The Board has also determined that all current members have the necessary qualifications to be designated as audit committee financial experts under SOX.
+The Board has also determined that Sheila Fraser, Luther Helms, John Palmer and Andrea Rosen have the necessary qualifications to be designated as audit committee financial experts under SOX.